-In March 2015 we went to view a rental property and we absolutely loved it.
+In March 2015 we went to view a rental property, and we loved it.
 The problem was that because we didn't have a completion date the landlord wouldn't accept our application.

 I vowed that we wouldn't look at another property until we got a completion date.

-We started looking for a rental property but there was a problem.
+We started looking for a rental property, but there was a problem.
 Landlords would not accept pets!
-Then they wouldn't accept self employed and they certainly wouldn't accept anyone with a CCJ.
+Then they wouldn't accept self-employed, and they certainly wouldn't allow anyone with a CCJ.